ruslanmogilevskiy/Wox.Plugin.CurrencyConverter/README.md

 On the plugin settings' page you need to enter your currency exchange's API key (described below).

-Also, optionally you can specify the list of favorite target currencies that will be used when the target currency wasn't specified in the Wox's query by you.
+Also, optionally you can specify the list of favorite target currencies that will be used when the target currency wasn't specified in the WoX's query by you.
 For example, if the favorite currencies are 'EUR,CAD' then by just entering '10 USD' in the query you'll receive the exchange rate for USD to EUR and CAD currencies.
 If nothing is specified the 'EUR,USD' value is used, by default.

 #### Supported currency exchanges